Connect with a certified trainer for free

 When to see a doctor

-If you have experienced an injury to the knee and have symptoms of pain on the outside of your knee,, make an appointment to see an orthopedic specialist.
+If you have experienced an injury to the knee and have pain symptoms on the outside of your knee, make an appointment to see an orthopedic specialist.
 During your appointment, your doctor will examine the knee for damage to the ligament.
 If your doctor notices tenderness over the femur or tibia where the lateral collateral ligament connects, this may indicate an LCL injury.

 Most of the time, an LCL tear occurs with more serious injuries to the knee.
-For this reason, your doctor will do tests to make sure you do not have any other damage to the knee, like an ACL or PCL tear.
+For this reason, your doctor will do tests to ensure you do not have any other damage to the knee, like an ACL or PCL tear.

 • X-rays to rule out a fracture of the leg